briossant/JsSnake/README.md

-A simple javascript snake with an AI
+A javascript snake with an AI

 To use simply open index.html with your browser.